umeboshi2/sassy-bs/README.md

 If you do not need to tweak your css styles very often, and do not want each project to depend on ruby and compass, this may work for you.

+## Limitations
 Currently, this repository only supports a single, yet mostly convential, directory structure.
 CSS files are to be located in the ```assets/stylesheets``` directory, with the bootstrap and font-awesome icons located in the ```assets/fonts``` directory.
 The ```assets/fonts``` directory layout should look the same as the layout in this repository.

+Also, apparently due to how compass works, css files will be created in the ```assets/stylesheets``` directory in this repository, which probably will not be needed.
+This is not a show stopper, yet a pesky bit of ugliness.

+## TODO

 I plan to update the configuration in the future to make this more flexible.

-TODO:

 - Use a common ```partials/``` directory.